Files

 Uploading a file

-Drop a file into the Files area or use the upload option.
-Basker accepts a wide range of file types — PDFs, audio, archives, plain text, and others.
+Click CREATE NEW at the top right and either select a file from your computer or drop one onto the upload panel.
+Basker accepts PDFs, SVGs, icons (.ico), stylesheets (.css), and ZIP archives.
 Very large files can take a moment to upload; you'll see progress while they do.

 Reusing files